 The other problem I have is that this is going to be downright fucking dismal if I’m sober for whatever time that I’m here.
 I was hoping to get a little bit high from this pill, or at least a small buzz, but no such luck.
 The reason I complain is that it’s fucking dull in here!
 There is almost nothing to do in this place!
 No TV, internet, phones, or video games.
 All there is, is a large wooden shelf filled with a bunch of boring books and a single deck of cards.
 It’s really depressing in this place.
-The only thing that keeps my spirits up is the idea of making money and I just need to make sure I can keep making money.
-As I keep fucking saying, I owe way too fucking much of the shit to get knocked out early.
+The only thing that keeps my spirits up is the idea of making money.

-Back to more pressing concerns and the reason I’m kinda scared...
+Back to more pressing concerns and the reason I’m kind of scared...

 I can’t blame him for being upset, I wouldn’t have minded some hot food and fresh coffee either because this “no smoking” bullshit I’m going through is making my stomach growl, but whatever man, I’m here for the money.
 A few hours after this so-called breakfast, they brought us into the testing room.
 It’s a totally white room attached off the big shared room we all lounge in and separated by a hefty metal door.
 The interior of the testing room is round, brightly lit, immaculately clean, and has fifteen lab chairs in a circular formation.
 There’s also a bunch of machines lining the walls for measuring our heart rate, brainwaves and body temperatures.
 They strapped us into the chairs and then attached some wonky looking pads onto our chests and heads.
 The whole process of getting fastened in made me anxious as hell.
 I don’t like being restrained at all and I felt this dreadful sense of concern ripple through me when the clasps were locked, like the way a murder victim might feel as they’re being tied down by a serial killer.
 Scary shit, that I can tell you.